rjhancock/solaris-vii-games/rules.markdown

 ### Board Edges

-If a ‘mech flees the board from an edge, or is forced off a board edge by a charge attack, or death from above displacement, it is considered to have conceded.
+If a ‘Mech flees the board from an edge, or is forced off a board edge by a charge attack, or death from above displacement, it is considered to have conceded.

 The player who initiated the charge or DFA attack receives the financial rewards and pilot renown for winning via a melee kill.

-If the ‘mech was forced from the board by a charge attack or DFA displacement before round 5, its stable does not pay the early concession penalty.
+If the ‘Mech was forced from the board by a charge attack or DFA displacement before round 5, its stable does not pay the early concession penalty.

 ### Ejected Pilots/Pilots outside of ‘Mechs

-Sometimes, a pilot may be forced to eject from their ‘mech – either by ammunition explosion or other catastrophic damage.
-If the match is a 1v1, the match ends due to ‘mech destruction.
+Sometimes, a pilot may be forced to eject from their ‘Mech – either by ammunition explosion or other catastrophic damage.
+If the match is a 1v1, the match ends due to ‘Mech destruction.
 If the match is a team match or a free-for-all regular match early in the ladder, pilots are likely to be on the board and in danger.

-If a ‘mech intentionally targets, either with shooting or melee attacks, an ejected pilot this is bad sportsmanship.
-Financial penalties in the form of life/medical insurance will be paid by the stable who’s ‘mech injured/killed the pilot.
+If a ‘Mech intentionally targets, either with shooting or melee attacks, an ejected pilot this is bad sportsmanship.
+Financial penalties in the form of life/medical insurance will be paid by the stable who’s ‘Mech injured/killed the pilot.

 ### Turn Limits/Draws

-For a regular match, there is no turn limit, but if neither player has killed the other’s mech by turn 20, they may choose to call the match a draw, or go into ‘sudden death’.

-In sudden death, the first mech to achieve a hit through armour (i.e., damaging structure) on the opposing ‘mech wins.
+A Solaris match is limited to 20 turns.

+If a match reaches 20 turns with neither ‘Mech destroyed, one of two things happens:

+1. The match enters sudden-death.
+The first ‘Mech to deal structure damage to the other is the winner.
+They receive a kill bonus appropriate to the way in which the structure damage was delivered.
-If the match is called as a draw, the match must be rescheduled and re-fought.
+2. If the players do not wish to enter sudden death, they must both immediately concede.
+If a ladder match, the match must be re-fought.

 ## Post-Match/Inter-match results & administration

+### Defining a 'Kill'

+When a match is played, a ‘Mech may be destroyed after the shooting or melee phases through ‘pilot error’ e.g. falling over & critting an internal component.

+This should be assigned to the player who scored the last blow on the ‘Mech as a kill, with appropriate kill bonuses for the type of damage which led to the ‘Mechs death.

+Kills may only be attributed in this way if they happen in the same turn as the damage was inflicted.
+A ‘Mech which falls over and destroys itself in the following turn is not deemed as a kill.

 ### Seed Match Rewards